 The above mentioned can be further supported by Stephen Hofer, a renowned gemologists and author of “Collecting and Classifying Fancy Colored Diamonds”.
 He officially reported that that this is the purest and most saturated red stone to be visually and instrumentally measured to date on a global scale.

 One thing stands out from the above categories, and that would be the astounding price/carat ratio these diamonds possess.
 This however, is only natural as unique composition coupled with immense rarity and diminishing supply constitute immense value, which in turn yields very high price tags often exceeding $1,000,000 per carat.

 We hope you enjoyed our tribute to these beautiful diamonds and found it informational, as well as entertaining.
 Also, what tribute would you like to see next?
-Where there any additional facts we may want to add?
-Let us know by either leaving a comment below or by following us on our social media or directly contacting us via email.
+Where there any additional facts you would like us to add?
+Let us know by either leaving a comment below or by following us on our social channels, Twitter and LinkedIn!